StefanScherer/tuxpaint-box/README.md

 * I have to pin the Tux Paint icon to the dock, so it will be easier for kids to start the paint program.

 ## Next steps
-Perhaps I try this in a Dockerfile as well in the future.
+* Perhaps I try this in a Dockerfile as well in the future.
+* Or at least I should add some [serverspec](http://serverspec.org) tests if provisioning worked fine.

 # MIT License